wandi-techconsult/oraclesales/README.md

 Enterprise sellers, cloud strategists, and infrastructure leaders evaluating **Oracle Corporation** and its **Oracle Cloud Infrastructure (OCI)** offering in competitive enterprise deals.

-Written from the perspective of a tech sales manager targeting a **Senior Cloud Infrastructure Account Manager** role.

 ---